vdaas/vald/docs/api/update.md

 ## Update RPC

-Update RPC is the method to update a single vector instead of a inserted vector.
+Update RPC is the method to update a single vector.

 ### Input